cfpb/django-college-costs-comparison/README.md

 ## Testing

-To run the unit tests, from the root directory of this repo: `tox`.
+If you have [Tox](https://tox.readthedocs.io/en/latest/) installed (recommended), you can run the specs for this project with the `tox` command.

+If not, this command will run the specs on the python version your local environment has installed: `./manage.py test`.

 ## Getting help